dockerizedrupal/-DEPRECATED-puppet-debian-wheezy-for-docker/README.md

+# WARNING

-> **Notice:** *This project is part of the [Dockerized Drupal](https://dockerizedrupal.com/) initiative.*
+> **Notice:** *This project is deprecated.
+Read more about the reason why [here](https://github.com/dockerizedrupal/base-debian-wheezy-for-docker/issues/3).*

-# docker-puppet-debian-wheezy
+# -DEPRECATED-puppet-debian-wheezy-for-docker

-A base Docker image for [dockerizedrupal/supervisor-debian-wheezy](https://github.com/dockerizedrupal/docker-supervisor-debian-wheezy).
+A base Docker image for [dockerizedrupal/supervisor-debian-wheezy](https://github.com/dockerizedrupal/-DEPRECATED-supervisor-debian-wheezy-for-docker).

 ## Run the container